South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 Iowa Schedule Analysis

-- The Hawkeyes took down the No. 2 Indiana Hoosiers in an 86-85 win on February 26, which was their best victory of the season.
+- In their best win of the season, the Hawkeyes beat the No. 2 Indiana Hoosiers, 86-85, on February 26.

-- The Hawkeyes have 13 wins over Quadrant 1 opponents, the fifth-most in the country.
+- The Hawkeyes have 13 wins versus Quadrant 1 teams, the fifth-most in the country.

-- Iowa has eight wins against Quadrant 2 teams, tied for the eighth-most in Division 1.
+- Iowa has tied for the eighth-most Quadrant 2 victories in the country (eight).

-- The Gamecocks have tied for the 47th-most Quadrant 3 victories in the country according to the RPI (seven).
+- Based on the RPI, the Gamecocks have seven wins over Quadrant 3 opponents, tied for the 47th-most in the nation.

 Iowa 2022-23 Best Wins